 Raiders of the Lost Parody: The opening scene.
 Weird Al in adventurer attire grabs the Oscar, sets off a booby trap, and runs away from a boulder that follows his every turn, past several famous world landmarks.

-Red Right Hand: Although he's technically not the main villain, Big Louie is a spooky unseen loanshark/crime boss (similar to Dr. Klaw in the Inspector Gadget cartoons) with a detachable meat-cleaver hand.
+Red Right Hand: Although he's technically not the main villain, Big Louie is a spooky unseen loanshark/crime boss (similar to Dr. Claw from Inspector Gadget) with a detachable meat-cleaver hand.
 Also, Evil Sounds Deep applies to him as well.

 Shout-Out: And it justified all the references by having them all be from the station or from George's imagination.